 I am a fourth year Software Engineering major at Rochester Institute of Technology.
 In addition to a BS in Software Engineering, I am minoring in Web Design & Development and Computing Security.
-My interests include gaming, software development, tinkering, reading, dance and biking.
+My interests include gaming, software development, tinkering, reading, dancing and biking.
 I am a member of several clubs and organizations on campus such as RIT Honors program, RIT Ambulence, RC3, and the Women in Computing Allies program.

 - Fourth year student at Rochester Institute of Technology